AdelBeit/Zero/README.md

 * /Utils/captionJIMP uses the JIMP library to caption images

-* /Utils/Cloudinary uses the Cloudinary API to caption images and temporary store them to be uploaded to GroupMe servers.
+* /Utils/Cloudinary uses the Cloudinary API to caption images and temporary store them to be uploaded to GroupMe servers

 * /Utils/RequestOptions returns request options required to make the different HTTP requests to GroupMe API